-How to Create and Export .srt Captions File in Premiere Pro
+How to Create and Export SRT Captions in Premiere Pro

 Closed captions vs. subtitles

-Closed captions and subtitles are similar in that both show text on screen, but both are used for different purposes.
+Closed captions and subtitles are similar in that both show text on screen but are used for different purposes.
 You can learn more about the differences in this article here, but let’s review a basic explanation.

 Subtitles are typically used to translate a foreign language into English so the audience can understand what is being said.

-Closed captions are like subtitles, but are presented during an entire film or video with both spoken words and important sounds.
+Closed captions are like subtitles, but they are presented throughout a film or video with both spoken words and important sounds.

 Captions do not have to be in a foreign language.
-Captions are designed for people who are hard of hearing so they can understand everything that is happening on screen.
+Captions are designed for people who are hard of hearing so they can understand everything happening on screen.

 As mentioned earlier, the .srt file is the standard file used for captions on most video platforms.
 This can be done manually or by using a third-party service.

-We’re going to focus on the manual method, but a service like Rev.com is a great alternative.
-Rev will create a .srt file that can be imported into Premiere for $1.50 per minute as of the time this article was written.
+We will focus on the manual method, but a service like Rev.com is a great alternative.
+Rev will create a .srt file that can be imported into Premiere for $1.50 per minute as this article was written.

 Let’s create the caption file manually in a few easy steps.